UDT-ITF/website/source/presentation/index.md

 ###  6.2.
 Requests

-> Reference in here to the IIIF Image API (image-api) that presumably needs to be changed to the Text API.
 Clients are only expected to follow links to Presentation API resources.
-Unlike [IIIF Image API][image-api] requests, or other parameterized services, the URIs for Presentation API resources cannot be assumed to follow any particular pattern.
+Unlike [ITF Text Fragment API](https://textframe.io/api/) requests, or other parameterized services, the URIs for Presentation API resources cannot be assumed to follow any particular pattern.

 ###  6.3.
 Responses